cpursley/apipe/README.md

 import Apipe
 alias Apipe.Providers.GitHub

-# Create a new GitHub client (token and cast_response are optional)
+# Create a new GitHub client (auth token and cast_response are optional)
 github = Apipe.new(GitHub)

 github